robin-raymond/zax.io/handle-hint.md

 ### `handle` pointer value replacement

 Pointers qualified as `handle` can only point to a single instance of a type.
-If the pointer is reset to point to a new instance of a type then the original ownership claim is released and if the value was the last owner of the type's instance then the type is discarded and the memory is deallocated.
+If a pointer is reset to point to a new instance of a type then the original ownership claim is released and if a variable was the last owner of the type's instance then the type instance is discarded and the memory is deallocated.

 ````zax
 print final : ()(...) = {